 When to Refer

 At Sound Relief Hearing Center, we are dedicated to making hearing health care easier for physicians and their patients.
 The following is an overview of common hearing health concerns that may warrant a hearing evaluation by an audiologist.
-If you encounter any of the symptoms or conditions below, please refer your patient to us for a complimentary consultation.
+If you encounter any of the symptoms or conditions below, please refer your patient to us for a consultation.
 Fax: (303) 346-5036

 - Ringing/hissing/buzzing one or both ears, or the head

 Tinnitus is a conscious awareness of a sound in the ears or head that is not caused by an external noise.
 While it is a symptom associated with many forms of hearing loss, it can also be a symptom of other health problems.
 Many people experience tinnitus.
 Others suffer from tinnitus.
 This distinction is very important and should be diagnosed by one of our specially trained audiologists.
 We will also be able to provide tinnitus counseling and management strategies.